 I had taken on a few additional roles immediately after I completed my 777 type rating that one wouldn’t normally have the opportunity to do as an entry-level employee of an international airline.
 As a one-man operation I was tasked to build a learning and information management system that would enable aircrew to complete regulated online learning.
 While my peers essentially enjoyed a paid holiday for months on end, I banged away in front of a computer – all day, every day – to build a system that was supposed to last three or four months – long enough for each pilot to complete necessary online learning and examinations (in reality, my LMS was only retired last month in favour of a brand new group wide solution).
 At the same time, I ramped up my own IT business in an attempt to subsidise the massive drop in salary.
 It was exhausting.

 I was often commandeered by our marketing department for photography and video support… and I worked on a few occasions with our media team for other purposes.
-The fact I wasn’t flying gave me exposure that nobody other than a direct employee in ‘that’ department would ever get.
-Working for an airline without aircraft wasn’t without its advantages.
+The fact I wasn’t flying gave me exposure that nobody other than a direct employee in their own department would never get.
+Working for an airline without aircraft wasn’t without its occasional advantages.

 I partook in just about every early airline event we ever held.
 Aircraft displays, media conferences… you name it.
 When the operation was finally launched (nearly nine months after I started) I was fortunate to crew the inaugural service to Los Angeles with Ken… and subsequently attended the launch party and other events in LA.
 I still get an acid feeling in the back of my throat when I think back to the coach ride back to the hotel after partying in Richard Branson’s penthouse.
 Never again.